akosijovi/hterraces/README.md

 # http://www.hollywoodterraces.com
-Source code for the dynamic website I made for our thesis.
+Source code for the website.